 Are you having a hard time making yourself focus?
 Maybe you often space out or lose mental clarity that you’re unable to accomplish your tasks.
 Brain Fog happens when you experience mental fatigue that greatly affects your ability to think and perform well.
 Although not a medical condition, brain fog can be a real problem or indicate something more serious.
 This article will help you learn about brain fog symptoms, causes, treatment, and other related information you need to know.

 Brain fog is a general term that refers to a set of symptoms affecting mental processes such as memory and concentration.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) has historically used it (as its other term, “clouding of consciousness”) in its definition of delirium.
 Later on, the DSM-III-R and the DSM-IV replaced the term with “disturbance of consciousness”.

 Quite common, brain fog can affect people of any age.
 It can also lead to various problems like depression, anxiety, and even delinquency.
-Despite its prevalence, brain fog is still not considered a condition at present.
-It’s a symptom that has recently been added to those connected with COVID-19.

 Brain fog symptoms vary but include common ones shared by individuals with the same conditions.
 These are some of them:

 - Inability to Focus or Concentrate

 - Cognitive Problems